New Palangdharma Party

 In 2019 general elections, the party stood in 134 constituencies and 24 party-list candidates with only one elected to the house.
-After government formation talks, New Palangdharma along with other 10 single-member party join a 19-party coalition led by Palang Pracharath Party.
+After government formation talks, New Palangdharma along with other 10 single-member party join a 19-party coalition led by the Palang Pracharath Party.
+In 2023 the party sent 11 party-list members to contest that year's election.